New algorithms for girth and cycle detection: Preliminaries

 We now show that if the input graph satisfies a certain sparsity property then the running time of $\dHybrid(G,t)$ can be bounded as follows.

 \begin{corollary} If $|E_u^{t-1}| < D^{t-1} $ for every $u\in V$ then $\dHybrid(G,t)$ runs in $O(mD^{t-1})$ time. \end{corollary}

-\begin{proof} For every $u\in V$, we have $O(|V_v^{t}|) \leq O(|E_v^{t}|) \leq O(\sum_{u \in N(v)} |E_{u}^{t-1}|) $, which is at most $ O(\sum_{u \in N(v)} D^{t-1}) = O(deg(v)\cdot D^{t-1})$.
+\begin{proof} For every $v\in V$, we have $O(|V_v^{t}|) \leq O(|E_v^{t}|) \leq O(\sum_{u \in N(v)} |E_{u}^{t-1}|) $, which is at most $ O(\sum_{u \in N(v)} D^{t-1}) = O(deg(v)\cdot D^{t-1})$.
 Thus, by Lemma~\ref{L-dHybrid-properties}, the running time of $\dHybrid(G,t)$ is $O(\sum_{v\in V}|V_v^t|) \leq O(\sum_{v\in V}deg(v)\cdot D^{t-1}) = O(m D^{t-1})$. \end{proof}

-Next, we present procedure $\IsDense(G,w,T,r)$ from \cite{kadria2022algorithmic}. $\IsDense$ (see Algorithm~\ref{A-Dense}) gets a graph $G$, a vertex $w$, a budget $T \geq 1$ (real) and a distance $r\geq 0$ (integer).
+Next, we present procedure $\IsDense(G,w,T,r)$ from \cite{kadria2022algorithmic} (for completeness, we include a pseudo-code in Algorithm~\ref{A-Dense}). $\IsDense$ gets a graph $G$, a vertex $w$, a budget $T \geq 1$ (real) and a distance $r\geq 0$ (integer).
 In the procedure a BFS is executed from $w$.
 The BFS counts the edges that are scanned as long as their total number is less than $T$ and the farthest vertex from $w$ is at distance at most $r$.

 \begin{lemma}[\cite{kadria2022algorithmic}] Procedure \mbox{\rm $\IsDense(G,w,T,r)$} runs in $O( \lceil T \rceil) = O(T)$ time.
 If $\IsDense(G,w,T,r)=\codeNo$ then $|E_w^r|<T$.
 If $\IsDense(G,w,T,r) = \codeYes$ then $|E_w^r| \geq T$.